WPsites/WPide/readme.txt

 Checkout the following WordPress plugin "WP Live CSS Editor" to work out how to do LIVE css editing.
 Combining a LESS compiler with live CSS editing/compile would be a dream.

+https://github.com/lennie/git-webcommit/ may be a route to git functionality